wpframe/cosc345/report.md

 ### Shamen Kumar

 ### Vincent Lee
+With a background in Finance and Computer Science, Vincent's expertise will be helpful in designing realistic market scenarios and ensuring the accuracy of the game mechanics.
+Despite not having extensive experience in C++, he is eager to contribute in any way he can.
+He thrives in a team environment and will use his communication and management skills to ensure the group is on track with their project.
+Vincent's adaptable nature means he doesn't mind what task to do and is willing to take on any role needed to support the team's success.

 ### Will Frame
 I'm Will, a third year Computer Science student minoring in Information Science.
 I've been interested in stocks for a few years now as some of my family work in the field, and I've played a few investment simulator games in the past.
 I also did COSC360 (the game design paper) which I think will be very useful for this project/idea.
 I think my main contributions to the project will be for programming, game design, data processing, and GUI design.